Student Employment Regulations

 Starting with the new bi-weekly schedule, hourly students will no longer have ending dates on their employment contracts if the student's employment will continue.
 The student will be active until the department completes a Student Job Termination form.
 Salaried students will require an ending date.
 If the salaried student is to be reactivated at a future date, another authorization will need to be completed.

 Student Employment Authorization Request

-Each Account Manager and student employee must sign a Student Employment Authorization Request form and submit it to the Student Employment Office within the Office of Financial Aid.
+Each Account Manager and student employee must sign a Student Employment Authorization Request form and submit it to the Student Employment Office within the Office of Financial Aid and Scholarships.
 There are three types of Student Employment Authorizations: hourly, one-time lump sum and salaried.
 Please complete the correct form based on the wage the student is earning.
 The student employee should be approved for employment prior to the first date of work to avoid delay in pay or possibility of the student being ineligible for employment.
 Student Employment Authorizations must be on file in the Student Employment Office by the start of the second week of the pay period to ensure that the student is paid in a timely manner.
 Payment will be made only to those students authorized for employment by the Account Manager and the student employment advisor as designated by the Director of Financial Aid.

 Student Time Worked

 A daily time record must be maintained on each student employee.
 This daily record should be carefully kept and monitored by the student employee supervisor.

 A student employee shall not be supervised by any immediate family member.
 Please see Internal Governing Policy #11 for further clarification.

 All student employees must complete required tax forms in the Payroll Office, Old Main, Room 2011, within a few days of hire.